image of me

 Hey there!

 Outside of portraiture, I am most inspired by nature’s details - the organic colors and forms are truly amazing and the tinier the detail, the more fascinating it is to me.
 I’m often found walking in natural settings searching for captivating subjects while listening to the birds sing and the critters rustling through the foliage.
 I also love documenting the unique features and elements of small towns and vibrant cities when I travel.
-Beauty can be found everywhere and my ultimate dream is to be able to travel the world and document the natural beauty of our surroundings, as well as our fellow humans celebrating their various cultures and customs.
+Beauty can be found everywhere and my ultimate dream is to be able to travel the world and document the natural allure of our surroundings, as well as our fellow humans celebrating their varied culture and customs.

 Some words that have resonated and inspired me over the years: